home - Power supply

 without end and without edge (dream)

-The repetition of synonyms in each of these expressions draws attention to itself and forms the emotional beginning of the verses, emphasized by the interjection “o”, the intonation of the exclamation and the pause in comparing the content of the first two verses (“Oh, spring without end and without edge - Endless and without edge dream ! ”)
+The repetition of synonyms in each of these expressions draws attention to itself and forms the emotional beginning of the verses, emphasized by the interjection “o”, the intonation of the exclamation and the pause in comparing the content of the first two verses (“Oh, spring without end and without edge - Without end and without edge dream !”)

-I accept the end-to-end repetition of the verb form (together with its analogues) semantically and structurally organizes the text of the poem as its leitmotif:
+I accept the through repetition of the verb form (together with its analogues) semantically and structurally organizes the text of the poem as its leitmotif:

 I recognize you, life!
 I accept!